Applied Part 6. Selection of Shadow Specifications

 This shadow specification had a triple negative effect:

-• overloaded triage phase,
+- it overloaded the triage phase,

-• eroded trust in automated recommendations.
+- it eroded trust in automatic recommendations.

 Summary